KBDizzee/KTMVTour/docs/daily-log.md

 ## 14 NOV 25

 - Nah im kinda dead today, I won't work on the preview today, it'll have to be tomorrow.

+- Nvm, i got the preview done.
+Just need to add the delete button, I'll finish that off now too.
+So I think the upload posts is done.
+I just need to catch some bugs and fix them if I find any... besides that it's done.